-- Immediately bake at 400 F for 35-45 minutes, until the base and top are well browned and the loaf has risen completely.
+- Immediately bake at 400 F for 45-55 minutes, until the base and top are well browned and the loaf has risen completely.
 The loaf's internal temperature should be about 200 F.

 - Leave to cool completely on a wire rack before serving.
 The bread finishes cooking through the middle as it cools.
+Serve with butter.